How to Track Tirzepatide Nausea: A Practical Guide

 - Mixing symptom reasons (illness, food, travel) with medication effects confuses analysis.
 Note likely non-medication causes alongside nausea entries.

 Use a 0–10 numeric scale to grade nausea for consistent records.
 Define 0 as none.
 Score 1–3 as mild, 4–6 as moderate, and 7–10 as severe.
 Numeric grading beats vague descriptors by making trends measurable and comparable over time.
 Examples: mild = slight queasiness that does not change activity; moderate = nausea that slows you down for several hours; severe = nausea requiring medical advice or causing missed work.
 A repeatable scale reduces variability between entries and helps spotting dose‑related patterns.
-Some trackers (including Pepio) offer a simple severity slider for consistency.
+Pepio lets you record symptom severity; the key is to be consistent with how you grade it.
 For context on adverse events and symptom patterns, see a recent FDA adverse event analysis (Frontiers in Pharmacology) and a practical side‑effects guide (MeAgain).

 Analyzing Your Nausea Log to Spot Patterns

 Consistent, accurate entries make a nausea log useful for spotting trends and talking with your clinician.
-Real-world analyses show nausea patterns change over time, so small tracking errors can hide meaningful signals (PMC).
-Pepio helps you keep notes together so patterns stay clear.
+Real-world analyses show nausea patterns change over time, so small tracking errors can hide meaningful signals (Frontiers in Pharmacology, 2024).
+Record and review entries in the web GLP-1 Symptom Log; use the Pepio iOS app to see trends over time and export logs (GLP-1 Symptom Log).

 -